vincentlaguna/Embedded-C-Testing/README.md

 Updates:

+- Moving unto more network testing using the Socket API (C)
 - Updated Network Bash Shell Scripts v.1.0 (Private) 02062021
 - Finished CodeWars project, overkill on what the requirements were, but I used TDD 8>)
 - Implementation of RPi4 Reflex v.0 - TDD approach using Unity.